PlaceOS/placeos-docs/reference/drivers/microsoft/graph-api.md

 ### `send_mail`
-Sends an email to registered addresses in the company.
-NOTE - ONE of message_plaintext OR message_html IS required.
+Sends an email to any email address NOTE - ONE of message_plaintext OR message_html IS required.

 #### Parameters
 | Name | Required? | Type | Default | Description |